mc-mc111/RTGS-Style-AI-Analyst/outputs/insights/insight_report.md

 **Visualization:**
 ![Top 15 Mean of 'totservices' by 'division'](insight_3_group_by_summary.png)

-**Recommendation:**  Focus resource allocation and capacity building efforts on the Metpally division, which exhibits the highest average total services offered (472.82), to ensure sustainable service delivery.
+**Recommendation:**  Focus resource allocation and capacity improvements on the Metpally division, which exhibits the highest average total services offered (472.82), to prevent service overload and ensure service quality.

 ### Top 15 Sum of 'units' by 'circle'
 > **Question:** *Which circle has the highest total number of units?*